 - International Baccalaureate Diploma

-- Access including Distinction / Merit profile (maximum 9 Passes)
+- Access: to include Distinction / Merit profile (maximum 9 Passes)

 - FETAC QQI Level 5 Certificate in Nursing Studies: distinction profile

-We welcome applications from mature students who are completing an Access HE Diploma or who have evidence of recent study at Level 3 or above in the past five years which meets our entry requirements; please note that we do not accept NVQ Level 3/QCF Level 3 as a means of meeting our entry qualifications.
+We welcome applications from mature students who are completing an Access HE Diploma or who have evidence of recent study at Level 3 or above in the past five years which meets our entry requirements.
+Please note: We do not accept NVQ Level 3/QCF Level 3 as a means of meeting our entry qualifications.

 Interview and selection for Mental Health Nursing (Distance Learning)